eppingere/quick-sort/README.md

   `git clone https://github.com/eppingere/quick-sort.git`

+2. Move `MultiThreadedQuickSort.java` and `MultiThreadedQuickSortHelper.java` into folder

-2. Use in code
+3. Use in code

   `MultiThreadedQuickSort.sort(array);`

-3. Make fun of everyone else's slower quicksorts 😂
+4. Make fun of everyone else's slower quicksorts 😂

 Results vary, but should be about 4 to 5 times faster than `java.util.Arrays.sort(array)`